notapatch/notapatch.github.io/_posts/2017-02-09-reading-code.markdown

 title: "Reading Code"
 date: 2017-02-09 14:02:00 +0000
 categories: learning
-draft: true
+draft: false
 ---

-To be great at anything, you run the extra mile, bench press the extra lb, and yes run the stairs before punching the air.
-So, as you crush your unrecyclable coffee cup, ignoring the fresh coffee stains on your sweatshirt and the environmental cost, you stare wildly across the bay know there's nothing you wouldn't do.
+To be great at anything, you run the extra mile, bench press the extra kg, and yes run the stairs before punching the air.
+So, as you crush your unrecyclable coffee cup, ignoring the fresh coffee stains on your sweatshirt and the environmental cost, you stare wildly across the Thames you know there's nothing you wouldn't do.

 So, how to become a great programmer?
 Read other programmers code.
 "That's easy" you rise on the caffeine surge and ready the next step.
 What should I read?
 This is where it gets tricky.
 [With the notable exceptions of Knuth and Fitzpatrick most could recommend nothing](http://www.gigamonkeys.com/code-reading/).

 {% include helpers/image.html name="donald-e-balboa.png" caption="No there isn't Donald.
 No there isn't." %}

 ### Why am I writing this?
 I am reviewing the available information and writing for a beginner reading open source.
 The best overview pieces are [How to quickly and effectively read other people’s code](https://selftaughtcoders.com/how-to-quickly-and-effectively-read-other-peoples-code/) and [One sure fire way to improve your editing](https://changelog.com/posts/one-sure-fire-way-to-improve-your-coding).
-This is a summary of all the content I've reviwed.
+This is a summary of all the content I've reviwed - the references section makes up all the content.
+The content is annecdotal - there's nothing to say this is correct.

 ### What to choose?

-[The general advice is to choose that motivates you to understand it][3]:
+[The general advice is to choose code that motivates you to understand it][3] - the motivations are:

 1. Code you rely on
-  - You will get a long term benefit
 2. Code that impresses you
 3. Code by people you like

-4. Choose something you understand
+If you're new to code reading then choose something you understand to keep motivation.

 ### Read code actively

-The general advice is to have an 'active reading style' - take notes, explain problems, and treat it like a puzzle which will need visual representations of the problem with charts, tables and diagrams.
+The general advice is to have an 'active reading style' - take notes, explain problems, and treat it like a puzzle which can mean visual representations of the problem with charts, tables and diagrams - try to offload hard problems to 'paper'.

 1. Work through the `README.md`
   - Look at the examples